satori-com/satori-video-sdk-cpp/docs/concepts.md

 call `bot_message` and specify the `bot_message_kind::DEBUG` `enum` constant.

 The SDK uses [Loguru](https://github.com/emilk/loguru) for logging.
-You can use it to do your own logging, but you can also use any other logging framework you want.
+You can use it to do your own logging, but you can also use any other logging library you want.